Is my child ready for chores? What chores for children is she capable of doing? How should I go about it?

 4. Don’t be stingy with praise.

 You are not a bad parent for wanting your kids to start doing chores.
-Generally, chores are great for kids.
+Generally, chores for children are great for them.
 They get smarter, and you get the much-needed help.
 Everybody wins!
 Or what do you think?
 Let me know!